 Sometimes accidents happen and you may need to rely on emergency contraception.
-If you have recently had unprotected sex and need an emergency contraceptive pill, you are advised to visit your doctor, pharmacist or GUM clinic without delay.
+If you have recently had unprotected sex and need an emergency contraceptive pill, you are advised to visit your doctor, pharmacist or sexual health clinic without delay.
 The sooner you take the morning after pill, the more effective it will be.
-If you'd rather not see your GP about such matters, or if you're too busy to go to a clinic, you can order levonelle from our trusted online doctor service and get it delivered.
+If you'd rather not see your GP about such matters, or if you're too busy to go to a clinic, you can order levonelle or ellaOne from our trusted online doctor service and get it delivered.

 You might need emergency contraception if you’ve recently had unprotected sex and want to reduce your risk of getting pregnant.
 Zava offers a morning after pill service, which includes a variety of options.